spotlightpa/poor-richard/content/news/2023-01-05-SPLBOREVENT.md

 <a href="https://www.spotlightpa.org/statecollege/2022/12/tamir-rice-timothy-loehmann-police-tioga-pa-pennsylvania/">A Spotlight PA investigation</a> revealed that beneath the troubling hire were long-simmering vendettas among elected officials, disorganization, and a lack of critical oversight — problems facing many of Pennsylvania’s more than 2,500 cities, towns, townships, and boroughs.
 Why is the state set up this way?
 How does this system affect taxpayers and core government services?
 And how can the public hold officials accountable and participate in local affairs?

-To unpack this issue, Spotlight PA is holding a discussion on small governments in Pennsylvania and how they are run and overseen.
+On Thursday, Jan.
+26, Spotlight PA held a discussion on Pennsylvania’s local governments, and how their oversight — or lack thereof — impacts residents and governance.

-Join us Thursday, Jan.
-26 at 6 p.m.
-EST on Zoom for a free panel on Pennsylvania’s local governments, and how their oversight — or lack thereof — impacts residents and governance.
+Watch the conversation below.

-Our panelists include:
+Our panelists were:

 - <b>Min Xian</b>, local accountability reporter, Spotlight PA State College bureau